Duckov-Custom-Model/DuckovCustomModel/README_EN.md

   - `"idle"`: Idle sound, used for automatic playback by characters (can be controlled through configuration to determine which character types are allowed to automatically play)
   - `"trigger_on_hurt"`: Hurt trigger sound, automatically plays when the character takes damage (skips if a hurt sound is already playing)
   - `"trigger_on_death"`: Death trigger sound, automatically plays when the character dies (stops all currently playing sounds before playing)
+  - `"trigger_on_hit_target"`: Hit target trigger sound, automatically plays when the character hits a target (skips if a hit sound is already playing)
+  - `"trigger_on_kill_target"`: Kill target trigger sound, automatically plays when the character kills a target (skips if a kill sound is already playing)
+  - `"trigger_on_crit_hurt"`: Critical hurt trigger sound, automatically plays when the character takes critical damage (skips if a hurt sound is already playing)
+  - `"trigger_on_crit_dead"`: Critical death trigger sound, automatically plays when the character dies from critical damage (stops all currently playing sounds before playing)
+  - `"trigger_on_crit_hit_target"`: Critical hit target trigger sound, automatically plays when the character critically hits a target (skips if a hit sound is already playing)
+  - `"trigger_on_crit_kill_target"`: Critical kill target trigger sound, automatically plays when the character critically kills a target (skips if a kill sound is already playing)
   - `"search_found_item_quality_xxx"`: Plays when a searched item of the specified quality is revealed; `xxx` can be `none`, `white`, `green`, `blue`, `purple`, `orange`, `red`, `q7`, or `q8`
   - `"footstep_organic_walk_light"`, `"footstep_organic_walk_heavy"`, `"footstep_organic_run_light"`, `"footstep_organic_run_heavy"`: Organic material footstep sounds (light/heavy walk, light/heavy run)
   - `"footstep_mech_walk_light"`, `"footstep_mech_walk_heavy"`, `"footstep_mech_run_light"`, `"footstep_mech_run_heavy"`: Mechanical material footstep sounds (light/heavy walk, light/heavy run)